National Collegiate Athletic Association: "National Collegiate" sports

 For some less-popular sports, the NCAA does not separate teams into their usual divisions and instead holds only one tournament to decide a single national champion between all three divisions (except for women's ice hockey and men's indoor volleyball, where the National Collegiate championship only features teams from Division I and Division II and a separate championship is contested for only Division III).
-The 11 sports which use the National Collegiate format, also called the single-division format, are women's bowling, fencing, men's gymnastics, women's gymnastics, women's ice hockey, rifle, skiing, men's indoor volleyball, women's beach volleyball, men's water polo, and women's water polo.
+The 13 sports which use the National Collegiate format, also called the single-division format, are women's bowling, men's fencing, women's fencing, men's gymnastics, women's gymnastics, women's ice hockey, rifle, skiing, men's indoor volleyball, women's beach volleyball, men's water polo, women's water polo, and women's wrestling.
+The newest such sport is women's wrestling, which holds its first NCAA championship in the 2025–26 school year.
 The NCAA considers a National Collegiate title equivalent to a Division I title even if the champion is primarily a member of Division II or III.
 These championships are largely dominated by teams that are otherwise members of Division I, but current non-Division I teams have won 40 National Collegiate championships since the University Division/College Division split as of 2022 (2 in bowling, 20 in fencing, 8 in women's ice hockey, and 10 in rifle).
 Division III schools are allowed to grant athletic scholarships to students who compete in National Collegiate sports, though most do not.

 Men's ice hockey uses a similar but not identical "National Collegiate" format as women's ice hockey and men's indoor volleyball (Division III has its own championship but several Division III teams compete in Division I for men's ice hockey), but its top-level championship is branded as a "Division I" championship.
-While the NCAA has not explained why it is the only sport with this distinction, the NCAA held a separate Division II championship from 1978–1984 and again from 1993–1999.
-As of 2022, 12 Division I men's ice hockey championships have been won by current non-Division I teams since the University Division/College Division split.
+While the NCAA has not explained why it is the only sport with this distinction, the NCAA held a separate Division II championship from 1978 to 1984 and again from 1993 to 1999.
+As of 2025, 12 Division I men's ice hockey championships have been won by current non-Division I teams since the University Division/College Division split.
 Like with National Collegiate sports, schools that are otherwise members of Division III who compete in Division I for men's ice hockey are allowed to grant athletic scholarships for the sport.

 All sports used the National Collegiate format until 1957, when the NCAA was split into the University Division and College Division (which itself was split into Divisions II and III in 1973).
-The only sport that immediately saw a change after the 1957 split was basketball; all other sports continued to use the National Collegiate format for at least one season, and usually many more.
+The only sport that immediately saw a change after the 1957 split was men's basketball; all other sports continued to use the National Collegiate format for at least one season, and usually many more.
 Some sports that began after the split once used the format and no longer do.
 This include men's and women's lacrosse, women's rowing, women's soccer, and men's and women's indoor track & field.